ACWR offers resources online and in our office where you can find books, templates, guides, publications and more in our Resource Library.

 Dance Umbrella Ontario

 Dance Umbrella Ontario is a not-for-profit provider of management services to Ontario’s dance enterprises.
 DUO strengthens the dance sector through pro-active engagement in strategic and progressive initiatives.
-The DUO website has ‘The Business of Dance’ section which include resources such as; budget templates, social media plans, tips on grant and resume writing and other information for independent dancers, choreographers and companies.
+The DUO website has ‘The Business of Dance’ section which includes resources such as; budget templates, social media plans, tips on grant and resume writing and other information for independent dancers, choreographers and companies.

 Equity Showcase Theatre

 Equity Showcase Theatre exists to provide a range of training, professional development and performance opportunities to professional actors, and directors.
-Equity Showcase Theatre encourages the pursuit of discover and mastery of the dramatic art form in order to honour the abundant talents of our artists, to support life-long careers, and to make a distinctive contribution to the body of dramatic arts in Canada.
+Equity Showcase Theatre encourages the pursuit of discovery and mastery of the dramatic art form in order to honour the abundant talents of our artists, to support life-long careers, and to make a distinctive contribution to the body of dramatic arts in Canada.

-Hot Docs Canadian International Documentary Festival is North America’s largest documentary festival, conference and market.
+Hot Docs Canadian International Documentary Festival is North America’s largest documentary festival, conference, and market.
 Each year, the Festival presents a selection of more than 180 cutting-edge documentaries from Canada and around the globe.
 Through its industry programs, Hot Docs also provides a full range of professional development, market and networking opportunities for documentary professionals.